artificalaudio/artificalaudio.github.io/README.md

 If anyone’s feeling confident and wants to go into the technical understanding/walkthrough implementation of RVQ we can that in 2nd lesson.
 And start talking about shared embedding spaces with text/audio.

 I have starting making a list of ideal speakers/presenters.
+Please Email artificalaudio@gmail.com if you would like to either suggest a speaker, or present some of your work, or host a lesson on your area of expertise.